Your guide on how to clean clear aligners like Invisalign

 Have a New Smile in Less than 12 Months

-Statistics show that braces are no longer just for kids, and 1 in 5 Invisalign patients are over the age of 18.
-Invisalign is an excellent alternative to metal braces in terms of lifestyle and self-consciousness.
-They’re low maintenance and with the right methods and a solid routine, you won’t be left wondering how to clean Invisalign.
+Statistics show that orthodontics is no longer just for kids, Aligners can be an excellent alternative to metal braces in terms of lifestyle and self-consciousness.
+They’re low maintenance and with the right methods and a solid routine, you won’t be left wondering how to clean your aligners.

 * Terms and conditions for the free assessment: The appointment is intended to provide you with general information to help decide if aligners like Invisalign may be suitable for you.
 Includes clinical photos but not radiographs.
 No further free appointments booked if this one is missed.